-- Minors 14 yrs to 15 yrs old may operate or assist in the operation of small power equipment of the kind utilized by home gardeners or a farm tractor if they have been certified as having completed a training program in vocational agriculture by the Department of Education. - Minors 16 yrs or 17 yrs old are not bound by the same limitations on employment provided they are enrolled in a course of study and training in a co-operative vocational training program, including co-operative agricultural programs, under a state or local authority; AND that such minors are employed under written agreements, the work is incidental to their training, intermittent and for short periods of time, under the direct and close supervision of a qualified and experienced person, and that required safety instruction is given in the course and on-the-job. - All minors under 18 yrs old must complete a work permit application and receive a permit before starting a job. - Minor who has a drivers license may operate a truck, tractor, trailer, or self propelled agricultural instrument registered by a farmer within 10 miles of the farm, and otherwise any vehicle not registered if used exclusively for agricultural purposes.
+- Minors 14 years to 15 years old may operate or assist in the operation of small power equipment of the kind utilized by home gardeners or a farm tractor if they have been certified as having completed a training program in vocational agriculture by the Department of Education. - Minors 16 years or 17 years old are not bound by the same limitations on employment provided they are enrolled in a course of study and training in a co-operative vocational training program, including co-operative agricultural programs, under a state or local authority; AND that such minors are employed under written agreements, the work is incidental to their training, intermittent and for short periods of time, under the direct and close supervision of a qualified and experienced person, and that required safety instruction is given in the course and on-the-job. • All minors under 18 years old must complete a work permit application and receive a permit before starting a job.
+Minor who has a driver's license may operate a truck, tractor, trailer, or self propelled agricultural instrument registered by a farmer within 10 miles of the farm, and otherwise any vehicle not registered if used exclusively for agricultural purposes.
 More details.